10 places to search for creative jobs in the UK

 4. Social Fixt

-Social Fixt was created by marketeer and DJ Mercedes Benson, after observing that the creative industry rarely reflected her own experiences.
+Social Fixt was created by marketeer and DJ Mercedes Benson after she observed that the creative industry rarely reflected her own experiences.
 Its core aim is to bridge the gap for Black talent.
 From internships to full-time jobs, each job is handpicked to help entry and mid-level creatives find their next opportunity.

 Have a browse of the latest postings here.